pnpm/rfcs/text/0001-catalogs.md

 ### Comparison to overrides/resolutions

 An alternative mechanism for the version catalog is the [`pnpm.overrides` feature](https://pnpm.io/package_json#pnpmoverrides).
-While mechanically this allows you to set the version of a dependency across all workspace packages, it can be a bit unexpected when if `pnpm.overrides` rewrites a dependency's dependency to an incompatible version silently.
+While mechanically this allows you to set the version of a dependency across all workspace packages, it can be a bit unexpected if `pnpm.overrides` rewrites a dependency's dependency to an incompatible version silently.

 `pnpm.overrides` is ultimately intended for a different purpose.
 The NPM RFC for a similar feature explicitly states that it should be used as a short-term hack to fix vendor problems.